openfact/openfact-plus/README.md

 # Clarksnut
-Clarksnut Sync allows you to centralize all your XML-UBL Documents on on site.
+Clarksnut allows you to centralize all your XML-UBL Documents on one site.

 # Openshift
-If you are using Openshift you can use [this tutorial](https://github.com/clarksnut/clarksnut/blob/master/docs/openshift.md).
-Otherwise start on next step **Prerequisites**.
+If you are using Openshift you can use [this tutorial for Openshift](https://github.com/clarksnut/clarksnut/blob/master/docs/openshift.md).
+Otherwise follow the steps of this page.

 # Prerequisites
 - Keycloak Server